 Web browsers

 This is really where the bulk of Aura’s content filtering services shine.
-Aura curates an idea of what is age appropriate for your child based on your child’s birthday and its own filtering system.
+Aura curates an idea of what is age-appropriate for your child based on your child’s birthday and its own filtering system.

 When we tested it out, we tried the most adult sites we could find, and it blocked us without hesitation.
-We were able to access the majority of the general, everyday web, although we didn’t try to get into anything weird.
+According to the safe search parental control settings, these are focused on sexually explicit content.

 Screen time management